Joey Meneses Player Props: Nationals vs. Twins

 Joey Meneses At The Plate

-- Meneses has five doubles, a home run and four walks while hitting .227.
+- Meneses has six doubles, a home run and four walks while batting .259.

-- He has scored in six games this year (33.3%), but has had no multi-run games.
+- He has scored in six games this season (31.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.